-Ireland started the production of co-processed bio diesel in 2021 which will result in refinery intake of biofuels.
-In the 2024 edition this is reflected for 2023p data and revisions are expected for 2022 and 2021.
+Ireland started the production of co-processed biodiesel in 2021 which will result in refinery intake of biofuels.
+In the 2025 edition this is reflected for the first time for 2023 2022 and 2021.

-In the 2018 edition, the Irish administration revised the methodology for reporting biogasoline and biodiesel, as well as for reporting final consumption of oil products.
+In the 2018 edition, the Irish administration revised the methodology for reporting bio gasoline and biodiesel, as well as for reporting final consumption of oil products.
 This leads to some breaks in series between 2015 and 2016.